jgarzik/bc-hashfs/README.md

 creating a decentralized storage mesh.

-This project aims towards a robust, high performance API service using django, nginx, uwsgi and 21BC.
+This project aims towards a robust, high performance API service using flask, nginx and 21BC.

 Theory of Operation